Optophys-Lab/Datastructure_documentation/DocumentationTutorial.md

 **_toc.yaml** defines the table of contents of the book and **_config.yaml** the configuration.
 **deploy.yaml** defines the workflow for github-actions to build and deploy the pages.

-To integrate new content from main, merge main into jupyter_book and add new files to **_toc.yaml**.
+To integrate new content: push changes to man.
+Then merge main into jupyter_book and add new files to **_toc.yaml**.
+Once you push changes to jupyter-book branch github actions will be excuted and compile and host the website.
 You can try to build locally using jupyter-book from inside the repository:

 ~~~~~~~~
 jupyter-book build ./
 ~~~~~~~~
+open ./_html/index.html to view the locally build website.

 ## Formatting Guide for markdown(MD) files
+Markdown files are text documents which can be used across multiple plattforms.
-see also <https://jupyterbook.org/en/stable/customize/config.html>
+When using jupyter-book instructional text can be entered as md files or jupyter notebooks. see also <https://jupyterbook.org/en/stable/customize/config.html>

 # <- Title